tamimat/portfolio/_posts/2016-10-01-diva-speed.md

 author:
  name: DIVA • Design & Management
 title: “Team, We Are Faster than Siri!”
-summary: (4/4) Speed is crucial for voice interfaces.
+summary: Speed is crucial for voice interfaces.
 This is how we improved our speed by 350%.
+image: DIVA_project_04.jpg
 ---

 ```